 The mathematics major begins his studies with Math 121, College Mathematics, if his high school background contains at least three years of mathematics, including two years of algebra and one of geometry.
-A more advanced student may begin with the calculus if his background is deemed sufficient.
+A more advanced student may begin with Math 221, Calculus, if his background is deemed sufficient.
 Students lacking sufficient background for Math 121 should begin with Math 120, Introduction to College Mathematics.
-However, credit for Math 120 does not count toward the 34-hour mathematics major.
-In fact, no course numbered lower than 121 will count toward the mathematics major, and neither will those courses numbered 160, 201, 215, 216, 260, and 315.
-Math 92, Trigonometry, does not count toward the 128-hour graduation requirement, but all others will, with the following exceptions:
+Credit for Math 120 and Math 121 does not count toward the 35-hour mathematics major.
+In fact, no course numbered 121 or lower will count toward the mathematics major, and neither will those courses numbered 160, 201, 215, 216, 260, 315.